Lidia Valenta: Other activities

 Valenta is also an environmental activist.
 In September 2012, she was a member of an expedition that flew across Lake Baikal in a hot air balloon to draw attention to environmental issues related to preserving Baikal's ecosystem.

-Since 2019 she is an active member of German-Russian Institute of Culture in Dresden.

 Art and design

 In 2014, Valenta began her work as a visual artist and designer, working primarily with porcelain.
 She collaborated with Dresden Porcelain, one of Germany's oldest porcelain factories, and with Holger John, a German artist whose Dresden art gallery has exhibited her work.
 The porcelain pieces are handmade and hand-painted.

 In April 2016, Valenta combined two art genres, modern art on porcelain and music.
 Her art song exhibition called "Porcelain Pop" was shown in the historic Barock Gewandhaus in Dresden.

 Valenta showed pieces of the collection at the first international porcelain biennale in the Albrechtsburg Castle in Meissen, the birthplace of European porcelain.